 All applicants to Monmouth are automatically considered for our Dean’s Scholarships, which are awarded based on a holistic review of a student’s application.
-Dean’s Scholarships start at $14,000 per year for new transfer students, and $22,000 per year for new incoming freshmen.
+Dean’s Scholarships start at $22,500 per year for new transfer students, and $25,500 per year for new first year students.
 Dean’s Scholarships are renewable for four years, or for two or three years for transfer students.
 No separate application is required, and your scholarship amount will be listed in your acceptance letter from the Office of Admission.

 Full tuition scholarships for first-year students

 Each year, select students are eligible based on academic criteria to apply and compete for a small number of full-tuition scholarships.
-First-year students who are eligible participate in an on campus scholarship competition event typically hosted the first Saturday in February for the following awards:
+First-year students with a cumulative high school GPA of a 3.6 or above are eligible to compete for the following awards as part of our Scholarship Competition event:

 In addition to our Dean’s scholarships, for which transfer applicants are automatically considered, there are two additional special scholarship opportunities for incoming transfer students.